 This old letter from Dennis struck me.
 We parents these days feel we know best for our children and we tend to micro manage their school experience accordingly.
 But while we only ever deal with this particular eleven year old once, experienced teachers like the SLT (Senior Leadership Team) here at Knighton have seen hundreds, thousands even and are instinctively using all that experience to make good decisions for our children.
 Just one of the many thoughts that will be swirling around Southwark Cathedral on Tuesday.

-— Written by Mr Iain Weatherby, Govenor —
+— Written by Mr Iain Weatherby, Governor —